Monday, May 25, 2026

 "Read my screenplay?"
 Hannah asks.

-I don't want to read it, but consent anyway.
+I don't want to read it.

 It's harsh in Austin, Texas.